ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 +++
 title="One Day With Racket"
-description="Not enough parenthesis!"
+description="Not enough parentheses!"
 slug ="one-day-with-racket"
 +++

-> 7:56 AM.
+> 7:56AM.
 What brought me here?
 I'm a JavaScript Senior, and it's often mentioned that JS was inspired by Scheme.
 >
-> Scheme is a LISP, an old family of language, very promising for A.I., where everything is a workable list, looking like `(function-name, arg1, arg2, arg3...)`.
+> Scheme is a dialect of LISP (an old family of languages), where everything is a workable list, looking like `(function-name, arg1, arg2, arg3...)`.
-> It allows you to easily define Domain Specific Languages (DSL), with your own keywords and identifiers.
+> It is very promising for A.I., and allows you to easily define Domain Specific Languages (DSL) with your own keywords and identifiers.
 >
-> Scheme is a classic academic LISP from MIT, and Racket is a scholar's attempt to make LISP even more universally learnable (Logo is another well-known).
+> Scheme is a classic academic LISP from MIT, and Racket is a scholar's attempt at making LISP even more universally accessible (Logo is another well-known dialect).
-> So let's do some Racket at least one day in our developer life!
+> So, let's do some Racket at least one day in our developer life!

 ## Find Basic Documentation

-There is thousands of programming languages available, and plenty of websites for each.
-We can often find the official documentation for one of these, just typing: \<language\>-lang.org: rust-lang.org, elm-lang.org, etc.
+There are thousands of programming languages available, and plenty of websites for each of them.
+We can often find the official documentation for a particular one by just typing: \<language\>-lang.org: rust-lang.org, elm-lang.org, etc.

 Upon arriving at https://racket-lang.org, I'm happy to discover a clean and modern website with lively content.
-Before diving into the in-depth documentation, I hope to find a clear introduction.
+Before diving into in-depth documentation, I hope to find a clear introduction of the language.
-After a few clicks I reach the
+After a few clicks, I reach
 [Quick Introduction to Racket with Pictures](https://docs.racket-lang.org/quick/index.html).

 ## Quick Introduction

-I've to install [Racket/DrRacket installer](https://download.racket-lang.org/) (~175Mb) to be able to run the examples.
-A very simple and smooth process on Windows 10: let's open DrRacket now.
+It seems I have to install [Racket/DrRacket installer](https://download.racket-lang.org/) (~175Mb) to be able to run the examples.
+A very simple and smooth process on Windows 10.
+Let's open it now.

-It's a clean IDE interface with a menu, an empty document (named "definitions area") and a REPL ("interactions area") with some hints.
+It's a clean IDE interface with a menu, an empty document (named "definitions area") and a REPL ("interactions area") with some hints displayed.

-This introduction continue, but the documentation missed a small step: before copying / pasting the samples provided, I had to choose the "racket lang" in the "languages" menu.
-Then I paste `#lang slideshow` in the def area, and press the "run" button.
+The introduction continues, but the documentation missed a small step: before copying and pasting the samples provided, I had to choose "racket lang" in the "languages" menu.
+Then I had to paste `#lang slideshow` in the def area, and press the "run" button.

 ![Getting ready](/blog/2021-09-08-one_day_with_racket/img/01-getting_rdy.png)

 Our first lines of code will take place in the REPL part.
-Write `(circle 10)` and press \[Enter\] draw a 10px circle in the same area.
+Writing `(circle 10)` and pressing \[Enter\] draws a 10px circle in the same area.
-You can imagine what the following commands will do:
+Guess what the following commands will do?

 ```rkt
 (circle 10)